bauchdj/file-browser-web-app/notes.md

 - [Convert API](https://www.convertapi.com/)

 ## To do's:
+- MongoDB set auto delete in database
+- Pull all users in database on startup to make it faster

+- Reconnecting Websocket logic

 - Add clear selected button to the drop down menu of options.
 - Change look of "Sort by" and "Options" buttons